 Trust and Estate Litigation

 Our trust and estate litigators have handled scores of fiduciary disputes in courtrooms across the country.
-We have successfully tried multi-million-dollar cases, we have set new precedent on appeal, and we have taught trust officers, in-house lawyers, and fellow practitioners.
+We have set new precedent on appeal, and we have taught trust officers, in-house lawyers, and fellow practitioners.
 We pride ourselves on finding creative ways to resolve disputes before a lawsuit is filed, but when litigation cannot be avoided, we know the landscape and we know how to navigate it.